TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 ## Insert Points

 In case you are using something like Forge Couple or Regional Prompter, you can use **Insert Points**-functionality to inject the Live Edits and Wildcards to arbitrary points in your main prompt.
-For example you can randomize styles and characters with wildcards. <br/>
+For example you can randomize Styles and characters with wildcards. <br/>

 Same Insertion Point can be used multiple times inside the same prompt and also by multiple Wildcards at the same time.